Nathanieljla/wing-ide-maya/README.md

 # Installation
 [Video Instructions](https://youtu.be/X-q51Up418E)

 NOTE: The included wing_installer will install pymel if it's not already installed.
-It's recommended to start Maya with admin privileges while doing this install if you want pymel installed in Maya's site-packages instead of under window's userData.

 ### Drag & Drop
 The easiest way to install this application is to ...